Damlaaulku/MVC-Project_CosmeticShop/README.md

 # Dokuz Eylul University / Computer Engineering
-# Authors Damla Ülkü - Deniz Albayrak -
+# Authors Damla Ülkü - Deniz Albayrak - Mehmedcan Özman

 The project in this repository has been written with JavaScript language in Visual Studio for the fifth semester Database Management Systems course assignment.
 This project was carried out as a team work.
 In this assignment, we are asked to develop a MVC Project.